 Electronic Field Guide » Restoration & Goals

-Landowners may be able to negotiate into lease agreements that additional work take place to ensure a site's reclamation meets the landowner’s post-reclamation goals, whatever they may be.
+Landowners may be able to negotiate into lease agreements that additional work take place to ensure that a site's reclamation meets the landowner’s post-reclamation goals, whatever they may be.
 Landowners could negotiate that site restoration goals be met, as evidenced by field monitoring/testing.
-This data would show that a reclaimed area meets landscape, ecosystem, or soil function requirements, such as infiltration or percolation rates, which are similar to a native condition, or that a reclaimed area does not exceed a certain bulk density, or minimum percentage organic matter.
+This data would show that a reclaimed area meets landscape, ecosystem, or soil function requirements, such as infiltration or percolation rates similar to a native condition, or that a reclaimed area does not exceed a certain bulk density, or have less than a minimum percentage organic matter.
 This not only protects the landowner, but also the company from future litigation.